Richard F. Ashman (1890-1970) was an American physiologist.

 - 1920 – Master of Arts, Tulane University

-- 1931 – Hired as a faculty member in the Department of Physiology, Louisiana State University (LSU)
+- 1931 – Faculty member in the Department of Physiology, Louisiana State University (LSU)

 - 1951 – Retired, and went on to publish The New Orleans Poetry Journal